Albuquerque Car Accident Lawyer

-You could recover a damage amount to cover the costs of vehicle repairs or replacement after a car accident.
+You could recover a damage amount to cover the costs of vehicle repairs or replacement after a car crash in Albuquerque.
 This amount will reflect the price of repairs or the pre-crash value of your vehicle.
 It could also cover the cost of a rental car while you wait for vehicle repairs.

 Fight to recover the financial losses you incurred from having to take sick days at work while you received medical treatment.
 You may be eligible for thousands of dollars in lost income and lost future earning capacity depending on the severity of your injuries and the impact it had on your ability to perform work.

 The Albuquerque civil courts may award punitive damages if it deems the defendant’s actions grossly negligent, malicious, intentional, or wanton in their disregard for the safety of others.
-Punitive damages are most common in car accident cases involving excessive speeding, drunk driving, and serious or fatal victim injuries.
+Punitive damages are most common in car crash cases involving excessive speeding, drunk driving, and serious or fatal victim injuries.

 The amount you receive for your car accident claim depends on several factors, including the seriousness and permanency of your injuries, the actions of the defendant, and the skill of your attorney.
 Hiring a car accident lawyer in Albuquerque with years of experience and multimillion-dollar settlements and verdicts in his/her past can give you an edge during negotiations and is the best way to fight for maximum damage recovery in New Mexico.

 Statute of Limitations on Car Accident Claims in New Mexico